Sony: Audio

 In 1979, Sony released the world's first portable music player, the Walkman, bundled with the MDL-3L2 headphones.
 This line fostered a fundamental change in music listening habits by allowing people to carry music with them and listen to music through lightweight headphones.
 Originally used to refer to portable audio cassette players, the Walkman brand has been widely adopted by the company to encompass its portable digital audio and video players as well as a line of former Sony Ericsson mobile phones.
-In the case of optical disc players, the Discman brand was used until the late 1990s.
-In 2025, a model TPS-L2 cassette Walkman from 1979 was included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."